 EU Tobacco Products Directive: In April 2014, the EU adopted the text of a significantly revised EU Tobacco Products Directive (TPD), which entered into force in May 2016.
-To date, all 28 Member States and Norway have adopted laws transposing the TPD.
+All 28 Member States and Norway have adopted laws transposing the TPD.
 The TPD sets forth a comprehensive set of regulatory requirements for tobacco products, including: